CircleSD/active_manageable/README.md

 ## Update Method

 The `update` method has `id`, `attributes` and optional `options` keyword arguments.
 The `attributes` argument is for an `ActionController::Parameters` or hash of attribute names and values to use when updating the record.
 The `options` hash can contain an `:includes` key.
-The method retrieves a record; performs authorization for the current user, method and record using the configuration library; updates the attributes; attempts to save the record and returns the save result.
+The method retrieves a record; performs authorization for the current user, method and record using the configuration library; assigns the attributes; invokes a block (if provided) and attempts to save the record within a transaction; and returns the save result.
 The record is also accessible via the `object` attribute.

 ```ruby
 manager.update(id: 1, attributes: {genre: "electronic", published_at: Date.current})